 - 6.6 The Houghton and Bossington Conservation Area was designated in February 1990.
 It extends from Houghton Lodge in the north along the village street as far south as the site of a deserted hamlet at Bossington Park (this southern part of the Conservation Area is outside the Neighbourhood Area).
 It is contained to the east by the River Test and John of Gaunt's Deer Park Pale, and by rising arable land to the west. - 6.7 Test Valley Borough Council adopted a Conservation Area Policy document at the time of designation.
 This sets out the special architectural and historic interest of the Conservation Area, identifying the features that give it its unique identity (Plan 6).
 These are: - A dispersed linear settlement with hedgerows forming strong linking elements between groups of dwellings. - Important open areas to the east adjacent to the river. - Church Lane as the main focal point of the village, with the church, manor house and rectory. - Characteristic local estate cottages dispersed throughout the village. - Views eastwards across the valley of the Test and from footpaths on the western edge of the village. - Characteristic use of local materials in buildings, with a lack of suitable building stone giving rise to an early strong timber framed tradition.
 Oak was the preferred material with wattle and daub or lath and plaster being used for infill panels.
 These were often replaced with brick at the end of the medieval period.
 Georgian buildings were commonly brick of brick and tile, which chalk cob often used for cottages and walling.
 Cottages were traditionally thatched in long straw or water reed form the river valley. - 6.8 National planning policy and Local Plan policy E9 require that heritage assets such as Conservation Areas are conserved in a manner appropriate to their significance.
 Policy HTN5 gives weight to the Conservation Area Policy published by the Borough Council.
-It will ensure that such aspects as traditional building forms, materials and landscape features, as identified in the Policy document as contributing to the Conservation Area's special interest, will be considered in assessing the impact of development proposals on its significance.
-The policy also identifies non-designated heritage assets within the Conservation Area, as these are identified as buildings/walls of local interest in the Conservation Area Policy document.
-Policy HTN5 applies only to that part of the Conservation Area within the Houghton Neighbourhood Area.
+It applies only to that part of the Conservation Area within the Houghton Neighbourhood Area.
+It will ensure that such aspects as traditional building forms, materials and landscape features, identified in the Policy document as contributing to the special interest of the Conservation Area, will be considered in assessing the impact of development proposals on its significance.
+Nondesignated heritage assets within the Conservation Area are listed in policy HTN6 and shown on Plan 7.
+They are based on those originally identified in the Conservation Area Policy document.